DevMountain/iOS-Public/Afternoon Projects/Unit 2 - Core Data & Delegates/Day 3/Task 1 - Part 1.md

 ###### TaskDetailTableViewController.swift

 1. Drag outlets from your storyboard's view controller into your swift file.
 Make sure you include an outlet for the date picker.
+2. Add an `updateViews` function to your class that 1) unwraps your `Task` landing pad and 2) updates all of the UI elements on task detail view using the unwrapped landing pad's properties.
+Add a `didSet` to your `Task` landing pad and call both `loadViewIfNeeded` and `updateViews` in that order. `loadViewIfNeeded` loads the view if it hasn't already been loaded; if this function is not called, your app will crash when you get to the detail view.

+Next, let's tackle saving/updating.

-2. Drag out an `IBAction` for your `saveBarButtonItem`.
+1. Drag out an `IBAction` for your `saveBarButtonItem`.
-3. In `viewDidLoad`, assign the `dueTextField's` `inputView` to your date picker.
+2. In `viewDidLoad`, assign the `dueTextField's` `inputView` to your date picker.
-4. In your `saveButtonTapped` function, safely unwrap the `nameTextField's` text and either a) create a new instance of `Task`, or b) update an existing task.
+3. In your `saveButtonTapped` function, safely unwrap the `nameTextField's` text and either a) create a new instance of `Task`, or b) update an existing task.
 Remember that `due` and `notes` are both optional.
 Also note that the data for `due` should come from your date picker, not the `dueTextField` itself.
 Finally, pop the view controller off the navigation stack.
 This should happen regardless of whether an update or creation is occuring.

 ```
 // Unwrap the name text field and ensure that the string is not empty